You can use this engagement for teaching content standards in science, math, reading, writing and art.

 Please feel free to contact me with any chick questions, suggestions, or stories!

-Take a closer look at Chicken Life Cycle Literacy and Science Activities:
+Take a closer look at Chicken Life Cycle Unit – Science & Literacy:

-Just fill in the form below to get your copy of the Hatching Chicks Checklist, Egg Calendar, Chicken Life Cycle Circle Book and Chicken Life Cycle mini Posters.
+Just fill in the form below to get your copy of the Hatching Chicks Kit with: Checklist, Egg Calendar, Chicken Life Cycle Circle Book, and Chicken Life Cycle mini Posters.

 Pin for Later